YeeTone/A4-CS102A-2022Spring/documents/Assignment4.md

 Product ID 2, Laptop, RMB 10000.0, Rating 4.50
 ```
 Note that when having the same price, the purchased products will be displayed by the purchase time.

+`public boolean refundProduct(Product product)`

+**Bonus** Return the product to its store and get the money back.
+Return `true` if this customer has indeed purchased this product before.
+Note that the `shoppingCart` and `wallet` of this customer should be updated accordingly; In addition, the `productList` and `income` of the corresponding store should also be updated (suppose that the store adds this product back to its product list and could re-sell this product).

+Tip: to associate a product and its corresponding store, you may use a `HashMap` to map their IDs (`<productID, storeID>`).

 ## Submission
 You need to submit `BigBinary.java` for question 1, `Product.java`, `Store.java`, `Customer.java` and `SortBy.java` for question 2.